Travel Health Slideshow: 25 Ways to Stay Well Abroad

 The hepatitis B virus also causes liver inflammation, but is spread through blood or other body fluids infected with the virus -- not food.
 Many infected people carry the virus in Africa, Southeast Asia, the Middle East, Pacific Islands, Caribbean Islands, and the Amazon River basin.
 The CDC recommends the hepatitis B vaccine for all travelers to these areas, especially adventure travelers, missionaries, Peace Corps volunteers, and military personnel.

 Rabies is found all over the world, except Antarctica, and is spread through animal bites.
 Street dogs in Africa, Asia, and South America are the biggest problem for travelers, followed by monkeys living among the temples of Asia.
 A three-dose vaccine is available, though you still need treatment after a bite.
-The vaccine buys you time to reach medical care, and cuts the doses you'll need.
+The vaccine buys you time to reach medical care, and cuts the amount of treatment you'll need.

-If you get an annual flu vaccine, factor your travel plans into the timing of your vaccine.
+If you get an annual flu vaccine, factor travel plans into the timing of your vaccine.
 In the Southern Hemisphere, flu outbreaks are most common from April through September.
 So, families planning a summer vacation in Australia, for example, should make sure they are vaccinated before departing.

 Dengue Fever Precautions